Nexen23/I_am_here/README.md

 # I_am_here

-Description: allow to login into global room for stated time (I set 13 seconds on server side, but Parse.com has latency so it can be much less than 13.
+**Description**: allow to login into global room for stated time (I set 13 seconds on server side, but Parse.com has latency so it can be much less than 13.
 Avg is 10s)

 App [practice]:
 * Parse.com, PubNub